 The views expressed on this site are my own, unless otherwise stated (for example, reviews written by other people, which are clearly marked).

-I haven't received any money to promote any particular product or service, and I don't work for any company related in any way to shaving products or services.
+I haven't received any money to promote any particular product or services.

 I have received some free samples from different product manufacturers which I used to write the reviews of those products.
 I like to think that the free samples did not greatly influence my reviews of those products, but I still prefer to make it clear that I have received something, which could affect my perceptions.